-Outstanding principal amount of all loans that have one or more instalments of principal past due by 30 days Gross Loan Portfolio

-A loan is considered in arrears when a due weekly payment is missed and that group guarantee does not work.
-SPBD does not have any late or penalty fees.
-SPBD staff then follows the procedures outlined in the SPBD Credit Manual to get clients in arrears back on track as soon as possible.
+Outstanding principal amount of all loans that have one or more instalments of principal past due by 30 days the SPBD Credit Manual to get clients in arrears back on track as soon as possible.
 A significant portion of operation staff compensation is directly linked to the quality of loan portfolio under his/her management.
 Parallel to these efforts, SPBD provisions to ensure that adequate reserves are maintained for potential losses as outlined under SPBD Loan Loss Provisioning and Write-off Policies outlined in note A above.